 4. Ride a riverfront carousel in Salem Oregon.

 Pay only $1.50 to ride the historic carousel at the Salem Waterfront, featuring 42 hand carved horses.

-Take a lunchtime cruise on the Willamette Queen historic paddle steamer, moored close to the Riverfront Carousel.
+Take a lunchtime cruise on the Willamette Queen historic paddle steamer, moored close to the Riverfront Carousel in Salem Oregon.

 Visit this fun, interactive children's museum with a fascinating array of educational and scientific exhibits.

 7. Catch a show at the gothic Elsinore Theater.